asantos00/website/content/blog/getting-started-with-deno/puppeteer-with-deno.md

 ## Using Deno's script installer

-To conclude, we'll explore one of the main tools Deno includes in its binary, the script installer, made available by the `install` command.
+To conclude, we'll explore one tool Deno includes in its binary, the script installer, made available by the `install` command.

-This is one of many features like a test runner, linter, code formatter that you get access too as long as you install Deno.
+This is one of many tools like a test runner, linter, code formatter that you get access to after installing Deno.

-The `install` command will wrap any Deno script in an executable bash program and add it to `/usr/bin`, making it's available across the system.
+The `install` command will wrap any Deno program in an executable bash program and add it to `/usr/bin`, making it available across the system.

 ```bash
 $ deno install --name website_compare --allow-read --allow-write --allow-net --allow-env --allow-run --unstable mod.ts